Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Reviewing and validating AI-generated test cases.

-- Exploring platforms: Testim, Mabl, and AI-native test generation tools.
+- Platforms: Testim, Mabl, and AI-native test generation tools.

 Module 10: AI-Assisted Test Automation

-- Self-healing test automation using Katalon Studio AI.
+- Self-healing test automation with Katalon Studio AI.

 - AI-driven object recognition and element location.